lluisemper/database-docker/README.md

 It will build an image of a postgres database, Only needed the first time, don't panic.
 `sudo docker build -t virusimage .`

-You can check that `virusimage` is there with the following comand:
+You can check that 'virusimage' is there with the following comand:
 `sudo docker images -a`

 We will run the image: